Other Health Professions

 Important: Even if you have already decided upon a career path, it is important that you become familiar with the roles different healthcare professionals fulfill, their training and educational backgrounds, and the services they provide, since you will likely encounter them during whatever health career you choose to pursue.

-The Health Professions and Prelaw Center invites you to use the resources in this section to learn about the many ways you could build a fulfilling career in the health professions, and make a difference through your work in healthcare.
+The Health Professions and Prelaw Center invites you to use the resources on this page to learn about the many ways you could build a fulfilling career in the health professions, and make a difference through your work in healthcare.

-People tend to be most familiar with the roles of doctors and nurses since we interact with these healthcare professionals so frequently throughout our lives.
+People tend to be most familiar with the roles of doctors and nurses, because these two professions are ingrained in our popular culture, and because people often interact with these particular healthcare professionals more frequently than others.
 Fewer people are familiar with the work of the cytotechnologist, the respiratory therapist, the health information administrator, and the dozens, if not hundreds, of other types of professionals who provide vital services, and are essential members of the healthcare team.
 Health career areas include a wide range of diagnostic, therapeutic, and administrative services, some of which emphasize laboratory science, others of which emphasize direct patient care, and still others of which involve entirely different skill sets and career interests.
-For instance, many health fields require very strong science abilities, just as those fields which involve direct patient care require highly developed interpersonal skills.
+For instance, many - though not all - health fields require very strong science abilities, just as those fields which involve direct patient care require highly developed interpersonal skills.
 We strongly encourage you to complete the self-assesment questionnaire, linked from the next section, and to carefully consider your own personality, interests, abilities, and aptitudes as you make your career decisions.

 As you explore your options, you may encounter the term "allied health professions," which is sometimes used as a subcategory of health professions in general.
 Allied health professionals perform diagnostic procedures, provide therapeutic services, and other patient care as part of a team of caregivers.
 Click HERE for a more thorough description of the term "allied health."